Strategies After Employee Training

 Following up with Employees After Training Is Key

 Successful training and employee development efforts provide a real-time connection between the classroom and the workplace.
 Without this connection, most of what employees learn and experience in training sessions never shows up at work.

-In earlier articles, concrete suggestions were provided for helping employees transfer training to the workplace.
-These suggestions focused on actions and best practices that should take place before and during the employee training session to promote the transfer of learning to the job.
+Many suggestions for helping employees transfer training to the workplace focus on actions and best practices that should take place before and during the employee training session to promote the transfer of learning to the job.

 Equally important to training transfer are the activities that start during and occur following the employee training session.
 You need to create an on-the-job environment that fosters the ability of employees to apply what they have learned in training to their jobs.
 These nine guidelines will help employees transfer knowledge learned in training sessions to their jobs.

 - Work with the supervisor to make certain the individual who attended training has a chance to practice the new skills.
 As an example, if a group attends training in how to run an effective meeting, each person must schedule and run a meeting within a week of the training.
 This is not to encourage more meetings, but with frequent practice, the individuals need the opportunity to apply their learning quickly following the employee training session.

 - The training provider, the trainee, and the supervisor all need to understand that a learning curve is involved in every attempt to apply training on the job.
 The person who attended the employee training needs time for the new ideas, skills, or thoughts to sink in or become assimilated and connected to what they already know and believe.

 - Tie the employee development goals closely into an organization-wide performance management and development process.
 This enables the employee to participate in establishing the goals.
 The system helps create accountability for follow-up and learning.
 This point cannot stress this tie-in enough.
 Employee training that is provided as part of a bigger picture, as important to a staff person’s development and progress, is the most useful training at work.